jmclaren7/tool-launcher/README.md

 - **Download progress** - Shows download progress so you know large tools are actually downloading
 - **App packages** - Zip multiple files together into a .scapp file - extracts automatically (Same technique as the ScreenConnect toolbox)
 - **Key authentication** - Configure a key so tools are not publicly downloadable without the program
-- **Wide compatibility** - Uses .NET Framework 4.7, available on Windows 8.1 and later by default
+- **Wide compatibility** - Uses .NET Framework 4.7, available by default since  Windows 10 v1703 and often available on older Windows versions

-## Requirements

-### Client
-- Windows with .NET Framework 4.7

-### Server
-- PHP 8.2 or later
-- GD extension (for icon extraction)

 ## Setup

 ### Server Setup

+Requirements: PHP 8.2 or later, GD extension (for icon extraction)

 1. Upload `index.php` to your web server
-2. Create a `data` folder in the same directory and upload your tools to it
+2. Create a `data` folder in the same directory as `index.php`
-   - Recommended: Block direct download access to files using the preferred method on your web server.
-Most web servers will not allow access to "dot" files, you could change the folder name to ".data"
+   - Recommended: Block direct access to `data` using the preferred method on your web server
-   - Update the path in index.php if it differs
+   - Update the path in index.php if not using `data`
-3. Place your tools (executables, scripts, etc.) in the `data` folder
+3. Upload your tools (executables, scripts, etc.) in the `data` folder and subfolders
 4. Edit `index.php` and set your own `$validKey` value
 5. Optionally set `$enableDebug = true` for troubleshooting

-### Client Setup
+### Client Setup / Build

+Requirements: Windows with .NET 4.7 Framework or SDK

 1. Rename AppConfig.example.cs to AppConfig.cs and configure it's values (ApiUrl, ApiKey, Title)
 2. Build the application using `build.bat`
 3. Run `ToolLauncher.exe`
-   - Optional: Use your server URL as a parameter

 ## Supported File Types